 - The term women empowerment refers to the process of bringing the women, deprived of socio-economical, political and educational rights and privileges, into mainstream development.

-- It also lays emphasis on bringing about holistic paradigm changes in the status of women in order to create an egalitarian society based upon the Constitutional philosophy of equality and social justice for all the people in the republic of India.
+- It also emphasizes bringing about holistic paradigm changes in the status of women in order to create an egalitarian society based upon the Constitutional philosophy of equality and social justice for all the people in the republic of India.

 - The sex ratio is 949 females to 1000 males in rural areas vis-à-vis 929 females to 1000 males in the urban areas of the country.